andreylis/zf2-sms-adapters/README.md

 zf2-sms-adapters
 ================

-ZF2 module for sending SMS via adapters
+ZF2 module for sending SMSes with temporary storage via Doctrine and console controller for processing them via adapters